salcode/reveal.js/README.md

 The goal of this fork is to keep it update-to-date with the official reveal.js.
 There are a couple of configuration and CSS changes I prefer when using reveal.js and this fork allows me to have them at the ready.
 These changes include:

+- CSS class `zebra` for tables, which display with zebra striping
 - CSS to reduce opacity on background images by default with optional (`.no-fade` class to override)
 - CSS to tweak display of code blocks
 - include branded Iron Code Studio slide as final slide